Shruti165/75flow/render_deployment/AUTO_DATA_REFRESH.md

 # 🔄 Automatic Data Refresh on Render

 ## **Overview**
 Every time you **deploy** or **restart** your Render service, all your local data is automatically loaded fresh.
-This ensures your deployed application always has the latest data structure and habits.
+This ensures your deployed application always has the latest data structure, habits, and respects your configurable challenge settings.

 ## **How It Works**